BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-18-Basic-Category-Theory-Lecture-3.md

 \star\to T
 $$

 can be regarded as $\star$ looking at $T$.
 What does $\star$ see?
-Since $\star$ itself is a point, the image given by a continuous map (by definitions the morphisms in the category of topological spaces are continuous maps) of $\star$ is another point in $T$, that's to say, a point can only see points!
-It can't see any other structures, limited by what it is.
-This is similar to what happens in a society with real people in it.
+Since $\star$ itself is a point, the image given by a continuous map (by definitions the morphisms in the category of topological spaces are continuous maps) of $\star$ is another point in $T$, that's to say, a point can only see other points! $\star$ can't see any other structures, limited by its nature.
+This is similar to what happens in a society, with real people in it as objects.
 A curve, on the other hand, could see much more.
-It can see a point if it wants, but it can also see another curve in other objects.
-In the language of category theory, all the things an object could see translates into *the set of arrow going out from it*.
+It can see a point if it wants (a constant map), but it can also see another curve in other objects.
+In the language of category theory, $A$ seeing $B$ means a map from $A$ to $B$, and all the perspectives an from $A$ of $B$ translates into *the set of arrows $\mathcal{M}(A,B)$*.

-We can also ask the dual question: *fixing an object of a category, what are maps into it*?
+We can also ask the dual question: *fixing an object in a category, what the set of all the maps into it*?
 Take the category $\text{Set}$ of sets for example.
 Consider a set with only two elements.
-Given any set $X$, the maps from $X$ to the two element set is the subset of $X$!
+Given any set $X$, the maps from $X$ to the two element set is the subset of $X$.

 In the following we will talk about how each object sees and is seen by the category.
 This naturally leads to the notion of `representable functors`, or just `representables`.